thydel/misc-play/install-vmware-workstation.md

 ## Fail to guess what debian package or lib could made the difference

-## But, found am advice to remove older version of same VMware product
+## But, found an advice to remove older version of same VMware product

 I never installed VMware Workstation, but I do insalled VMware Remote Console which is required by HTML5 VMware vSphere 6.5.